ivanwritescode/frontendmentor-solutions/src/Solutions/ResultsSummaryComponent/README.md

 ### Useful resources

 - [Planning HTML](https://fedmentor.dev/posts/html-plan-product-preview/) - This helped me understand HTML structure a little bit more.
 I really liked this pattern and will use it going forward.
-- [HTML Sectioning](https://css-tricks.com/how-to-section-your-html/) - This is an amazing article which helped me finally understand sectionling HTML elements.
+- [HTML Sectioning](https://css-tricks.com/how-to-section-your-html/) - This is an amazing article which helped me finally understand sectioning HTML elements.
 I would like to use this as a reference my future projects.
 - [SASS Maps](https://sass-lang.com/documentation/values/maps) - This documentation page helped me understand SASS maps.

 ## Author